kasturi-sahu/Machine_Learning_Projects/Avocado/README.md

-# ML3 Project - Machine Learning on Avocado Data Set
+# Machine Learning on Avocado Data Set
 ## Summarization of Learning
 ### 9 steps of EDA
 - Define Problem